Five New Books About John F. Kennedy

-With the anniversary of JFK's assassination upon us, we rounded up a slew of books expounding conspiracy theories about that much analyzed moment of American history, along with extensive biographies and photographic retrospectives on the tragically short life of the 35th president of the United States.
+With the 50th anniversary of JFK’s assassination upon us, there are a slew of books expounding new conspiracy theories about that much analyzed moment of American history, along with extensive biographies and photographic retrospectives on the tragically short life of the 35th president of the United States.

 Dallas 1963 by Bill Minutaglio and Steven L. Davis

 Minutaglio and Davis explore the years of growing militant extremism in Dallas and propose this movement’s involvement in his murder.
 The city was full of powerful people virulently opposed to Kennedy’s presidency, including a radical ex-general, Edwin Walker, billionaire H.L.
 Hunt, and media mogul Ted Dealey, who reportedly confronted JFK and whose family name adorns the plaza where the president was killed.
 The narrative covers disturbing and relevant events in the city leading up to the assassination including the assault on U.N.
 Ambassador Adlai Stevenson just the month before and the November 1960 mob that swarmed then-Senator Lyndon B. Johnson.